ASU film professor part of 'Cyberpunk' exhibit at Academy Museum in LA

 Rivera’s cyberpunk film "Sleep Dealer," released in 2008, was selected to be part of the new exhibit titled "Cyberpunk: Envisioning Possible Futures Through Cinema" at the Academy Museum of Motion PicturesThe museum, which opened in 2021, is part of the Academy of Motion Picture Arts and Sciences, which awards the Oscars. in Los Angeles.
 The exhibit includes props from his film and will include a full screening of “Sleep Dealer” on Feb.
 3.

-Rivera also wrote and recorded the voice-over narrative that museum visitors hear as they experience the exhibit.
+Rivera also wrote the voice-over narrative that museum visitors hear as they experience the exhibit.

-When the curators asked him to create the voice-over in the first person, he reviewed the themes they selected, including urban decay, nuclear apocalypse, the body and machines.
+When the curators asked him to write the voice-over in the first person, he reviewed the themes they selected, including urban decay, nuclear apocalypse, the body and machines.

-“It’s a very unusual museum voice-over because it's kind of psychological and personal, and is meant to take the audience through an imagined history of this genre, which wrestles with questions of technology and society,” he said.
+“It’s a very unusual gallery film because it's psychological and personal.
+It's meant to take the audience through an imagined history of this genre, which wrestles with questions of technology and society,” he said.

 “So the voice-over begins, ‘I was born in the cobalt mines of Congo.’”